 In the development of the Excelscope, the emphasis has been placed on the user and context as well as the technical functionalities.
 During the field research in Uganda and Nigeria, different levels of healthcare professionals were involved in our study to find barriers and enablers for the use and acceptance of the Excelscope.
 The findings were mapped out into the interactive roadmap of technology, context, and user.
 Based on the framework, the most effective scenario for future intervention was determined to develop the concept further.
 Accordingly, more study on the usability and user experience was conducted and the field research focused on the community pharmacists has taken place.

 Excelscope 2.0 - Technical optimisation

-Along with the user and context study, optical technology and the mechanism were being under development of the Delft Centre for Systems and Control.
+Along with the user and context study, optical technology and the mechanism were being under development of the<link en departments delft-center-for-systems-and-control> Delft Centre for Systems and Control.
 In order to integrate the separate parts into the one complete system, the Excelscope went through several iterations.
 The two complete design and working prototypes were developed during the course at the Industrial design engineering - Advanced Embodiment Design.
 Recently, one of the teams has won the James Dyson Award for its innovative design.

 Smart Malaria Diagnostics TU Delft - AED Project Team Tazama

 Smart Malaria Diagnostics TU Delft - AED project Team Zoom